ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_How attorneys make decisions.md

 *	if your attorneys can’t all agree on a decision, it can’t be made
 *	if your attorneys can’t work together, your LPA won’t work
-*	if 1 attorney can no longer act or dies, your LPA will stop working, unless you’ve appointed replacements
+*	if one attorney can no longer act or dies, your LPA will stop working, unless you’ve appointed replacements

-If you have appointed replacement attorneys, they all take over if 1 of your original attorneys can no longer act – your original attorneys stop acting for you.
+If you have appointed replacement attorneys, they all take over if one of your original attorneys can no longer act – your original attorneys stop acting for you.
 This is because the law treats attorneys who act jointly as a single unit.

 ## Jointly for some decisions, and jointly and severally for other decisions